JamesBarwell/rpi-gpio.js/README.md

 Sets up a channel for read or write.
 Must be done before the channel can be used.
 * channel: Reference to the pin in the current mode's schema.
 * direction: The pin direction, pass either DIR_IN for read mode or DIR_OUT for write mode.
 Defaults to DIR_OUT.
-* edge: Interrupt generating GPIO chip setting, pass either 'none', 'rising', 'falling' or 'both'.
-Defaults to 'none'.
-No interrupts will be generated if set to 'none'
+* edge: Interrupt generating GPIO chip setting, pass in EDGE_NONE for no interrupts, EDGE_RISING for interrupts on rising values, EDGE_FALLING for interrupts on falling values or EDGE_BOTH for all interrupts.
+Defaults to EDGE_NONE.
 * callback: Provides Error as the first argument if an error occured.

+#### listen()
+Start listening for interrupts on all exported channels

 #### read(channel, callback)
 Reads the value of a channel.